-$$1, n, 2, n - 1, 3, n - 2, 4, n - 3, \dots, n/2, n/2 + 1$$
+$$1, n, 2, n-1, 3, n-2, 4, n-3, \ldots, n/2, n/2+1$$

-As can be seen in the experimental evaluation in Figure 12(a,b), the average depth appears to be linear for the nodes in a binary search tree resulting from applying REBALANCEZIG to the converging sequence.
+As can be seen in the experimental evaluation in Figure 7(a,b), the average depth appears to be linear for the nodes in a binary search tree resulting from applying REBALANCEZIG to the converging sequence.
 The below lemma confirms this.

 ▶ Lemma 11.
-Executing REBALANCEZIG with insertions 1, n, 2, n - 1, ..., n/2, n/2 + 1, assuming n even, results in a binary search tree with an (external) leaf with expected depth at least $\frac{p(1-p)}{2}n$, for 0 .
+Executing REBALANCEZIG with insertions $1, n, 2, n-1, \ldots, n/2, n/2+1$ , assuming n even, results in a binary search tree with an (external) leaf with expected depth at least $\frac{p(1-p)}{2}n$ , for 0 .
 For <math>p = 0 and p = 1 the resulting tree is a single path.

 Proof.
 For p = 1 we do no rebalancing, and the converging sequence results in a single path (see Figure 1).
 For p = 0, the new node is always rotated up onto an existing single path.
 We let the insertion point denote the (external) leaf, where the next insertion is going to create a node v.
 Since the converging sequence is a sequence of finger insertions, the next insertion point is always a child of the created node v (before rebalancing), i.e., each insertion increases the depth of insertion point by one (before rebalancing).
-Unfortunately, the rebalancing done by REBALANCEZIG does not always decrease the depth one.
-Consider inserting i, where $1 \leq i \leq n/2$, that creates a node u followed by inserting n+1-i that creates a node v.
+Unfortunately, the rebalancing done by RebalanceZig does not always decrease the depth one.
+Consider inserting i, where $1 \le i \le n/2$ , that creates a node u followed by inserting n+1-i that creates a node v.
 Assume that the rebalancing after inserting i does not rotate up u (but possibly an ancestor of u has been rotated up, and possibly decreasing the depth of the insertion point by one again), and the insertion of n+1-i causes v to be rotated up.
-This case is shown in Figure 6.
+This case is shown in Figure 5.
 We borrow the terminology from splay trees that if a path branches left, we say it is a zig, and if it branches right it is a zag.
 If a left branch is followed by a right branch it is a zig-zag.
-We denote the case in Figure 6 the zag-zig case.
-In this case the insertion point moves from being a child of v to being a child of u, but retains the same depth, i.e., the insertions and REBALANCEZIG increased the depth of the insertion point by one.
-The probability that uwas not rotated up is p and the probability that v is rotated up is 1 - p, i.e., the insertion of i and n+1-i causes the depth of the insertion point to increase by one with probability at least p(1-p).
-It follows that after the insertion of all n elements, the expected depth of the insertion point is at least $\frac{1}{2}np(1-p)$.
+We denote the case in Figure 5 the zag-zig case.
+In this case the insertion point moves from being a child of v to being a child of u, but retains the same depth, i.e., the insertions and RebalanceZig increased the depth of the insertion point by one.
+The probability that u was not rotated up is p and the probability that v is rotated up is p i.e., the insertion of p and p is an p in p i